Villa Rica Workers' Compensation Attorney

 - Get medical attention – You should see a doctor as soon as possible in order to get the diagnosis and treatment you need as well as to document your injury for the sake of filing your claim for benefits.

 - Notify your employer – Under Georgia law, you must report your injury to your employer within 30 days after it occurs, or else you could lose your right to file a workers’ comp claim.
 You should put the notice in writing and keep a copy of it.

 - Start a file – You should keep copies of any medical bills, e-mails and letters from your employer or the insurance company and all other documents related to your workplace injury.
 Additionally, you should collect the names and contact information of anyone who witnessed the injury.

 Get Help from a Villa Rica Workers’ Compensation Attorney Today

-Of course, the most important step you can take after a workplace injury in Villa Rica is to contact an experienced and dedicated workers’ compensation attorney at Sherrod & Bernard, P.C.
+Of course, the most important step you can take after a workplace injury in Villa Rica is to contact an experienced and dedicated workers’ comp attorney at Sherrod & Bernard, P.C.
 We can review your case in a free consultation and go to work for you right away.
 Call or reach us online now.